dag7dev/magic-startup-arch-sh/README.md

 # magic-startup-arch-sh
-## What it does?
+## What it does
-This program allow you to speed up the installation process of your pc in case of a fresh installation of the operating system.
+This program allows you to speed up the installation process of your pc in case of a fresh installation of the operating system.

 Since this script has been developed using an arch-based distro you should have at least pacman installed on your system.

-You will face issue otherwise.

 > 🍒 Please install pacman!!! 🍒＼⍩⃝／